-Perform the following procedures at least annually:
+The following procedures should be performed at least annually:

-- The winch gears and bushings must be kept lubricated.
-Apply a thin film of grease to the gear teeth, and oil the bushings as needed. - 2.
+- See Figure 4-3.
+The gears and bushings of the winch must be kept lubricated.
+Apply a thin film of grease to the gear teeth (B), and oil the bushings as needed (C). - 2.
 The ratchet pawl pivot point must be kept lubricated with a thin oil.

-NOTE: Do not get oil or grease on the brake mechanism.
+NOTE: Do not get oil or grease on the friction discs (A).